sahilverma0696/Tradecore/LLM_README.md

 ## Project Overview

-This is a **production-grade algorithmic trading system** implementing VWAP (Volume Weighted Average Price) strategies for Indian markets (NSE F&O) using Zerodha Kite APIs.
-The system is built on an **event-driven architecture** with strict separation of concerns.
+This is a **production-grade algorithmic trading system** implementing VWAP (Volume Weighted Average Price) strategies for Indian markets (NSE F&O) using multiple broker APIs (Zerodha, Binance, Upstox).
+The system is built on an **event-driven architecture** with strict separation of concerns and factory patterns for extensibility.

 ### Core Philosophy
 - **Event-Driven**: All communication via EventBus singleton
 - **Decoupled Components**: No direct dependencies between modules
 - **Publisher-Subscriber Pattern**: Components publish/subscribe to typed events
+- **Factory Pattern**: Dynamic component creation based on configuration
 - **Thread-Safe**: Concurrent access handled properly
 - **Testable**: Each component tested in isolation